lgsvl/simulator/Docs/docs/python-api.md

    creating many background vehicles
  * **Pedestrian** - [pedestrian](#pedestrians) walking on sidewalks

-Vehicles and Pedestrian are a subclasses of Agent which has common properties like transform, position, and velocity.
+Vehicles and Pedestrian are subclasses of Agent which has common properties like transform, position, and velocity.

 All coordinates in the API return values in the Unity coordinate system.
 This coordinate